The Best Wii Exercise Games

 Do you know of another Wii game that fits on the list?
 Or, do you want to share the story of how you use the Wii as your workout?
 Add your comments below!

-Just Dance 4 replaces its previous version, Just Dance 3, on the best of the best list.
+Just Dance 2014 is the sequel to Just Dance 1, 2, 3, and 4, and takes its place as a perennial favorite on the best of the best list.

-It's an excellent sequel to Just Dance 3, Just Dance 2, and the original Just Dance.
-The control inaccuracy that plagued the first volume is all but gone now.
-This, plus a large number of great new modern songs, new choreography, and unlimited possibilities with downloadable content, make Just Dance 4 as fun as ever.
-Plus, with the improved "Just Sweat" mode, you can get running stats on your workout and receive lot of incentives to keep coming back for more.
-I've said it before and I'll say it again--the best kind of fitness game is one that's so fun that you don't realize you're exercising.
+The control inaccuracy that plagued the first volume is all but gone now, now that Ubisoft is supporting Wii MotionPlus controllers.
+This, plus a large number of great new modern songs with variations of new and fun choreography, make Just Dance 2014 as fun as ever.
+Plus, with the same improved “Just Sweat” mode introduced in the previous version, you can get running stats on your workout and receive lot of incentives to keep coming back for more.
+I’ve said it before and I’ll say it again–the best kind of fitness game is one that’s so fun that you don’t realize you’re exercising.
 Just Dance once again falls in this category.

 EA Sports Active 2 had been #1 on this since it was introduced last year.
 It’s still the one to beat if you’re looking for a “pure exercise game” for the Wii.
 And unlike last year when a lot of us paid upwards of $90 for it, nowadays you can easily find it for around $25, which is a steal considering that you don’t just get the game but all the accessories as well.
 Even though EA seems to have given up on the franchise, it’s still a great workout.
 With specially designed wireless transmitters that you strap on to your leg, you can say goodbye those nunchuk wires that kept tripping you up with the first generation.
 A new wireless heart rate monitor lets you see your heart rate as you progress through the exercises, and there are a lot of new activities that are much more interactive (and fun) than the previous version.
 Polish it off with an improved resistance band and access to a new online portal where you can chart progress and interact with other exercisers, and you’ll see that EA Sports didn’t rest on their laurels, but moved the platform ahead.
 You can read my full review of EA Sports Active here.
 I’m a little surprised that EA Sports never put out EA Sports Active 3 this year, but hopefully they’re working on it.